Philadelphia Bed Sores Lawyer

 Bed sores occur when someone with limited mobility is left in the same position for too long.
 Blood flow to the affected area gets cut off and the surrounding tissue starts to die.
 This typically takes place in bony areas of the body.
 Bedsores are also referred to as decubitus ulcers or pressure sores.
 Unfortunately, these are too common in nursing homes.
 Nursing home residents are more vulnerable than someone who is healthy and fit.
 If a person is physically fit and were to lay in bed for an extended time, they would not usually get a bedsore because they could change position when they are not comfortable.
 Often nursing home residents are limited to their bed or are wheelchair-bound and need assistance to change their positions.

 Bedsores are usually easy to prevent.
 In well-run nursing homes in Philadelphia, the staff regularly moves or turns the resident.
 If a bedsore starts to form, it is critical to start treatment early, before it progresses to a more severe stage.
 If untreated the sore can rapidly become bigger and deeper and lead to other health risks.
-Often deep ulcers will become infected and can lead to sepsis and ultimately, death.
+Often deep ulcers will become infected and can lead to sepsis and ultimately, a wrongful death.
 When bedsores reach stage 4, the final stage, they look like large blisters, and the dead tissue reaches down to the muscle or bone.
 At this late stage the resident will need hospital care to surgically remove the dead tissue and to clean out any infection.
 Bedsores can be particularly painful if untreated, which then usually leads to additional medication that can impair the patient’s cognitive function.

 How Are Bed Sores Caused in Nursing Homes?